What Is Light Sheet Microscopy?

-Lattice light sheet uses Bessel beams to generate ultrathin light sheets from 2D optical lattices, in order to perform light sheet imaging at super-resolution levels.
-Lattice light sheet allows for 4D imaging of hundreds of samples at sub-second intervals, with overall less intensity than a standard light sheet.
+Lattice light sheet uses Bessel beams to generate ultrathin light sheets from 2D optical lattices to perform light sheet imaging at super-resolution levels.
+Lattice light sheet allows for 4D imaging of hundreds of samples at sub-second intervals with overall less intensity than a standard light sheet.

-Lattice light sheet is suitable for longer exposure times and time-lapses due to the lower intensity lattice.
-A Bessel beam is projected onto a spatial light modulator (SLM), which can change the waveform and introduce a structured pattern.
-This kind of beam shaping allowing for thinner light sheets and higher resolutions.
+The Bessel beam is projected onto a spatial light modulator (SLM), which can change the waveform and introduce a structured pattern.
+This kind of beam shaping allows for thinner light sheets and higher resolutions.

 Tiling light sheet (or TLS-SPIM) was developed as a solution to the compromise between spatial resolution, optical sectioning capability and field of view (FOV) that takes place with most light sheet techniques.
 A different approach to light sheet was necessary in order to compromise no longer.